 research into attention, thinking, working memory, etc. for life?
 In

 5. Recent trends/latest data.
-Embodiment, the importance of executive
+Emphasis on the word recent, not "will

 1. Exams: Exams in this class are an opportunity for you to have

 some fun and interact with the material.
 I will ask you to apply the

 core readings to problems or I will ask you to build bridges and

 make connections.
 We will have two exams spaced evenly throughout

 the semester.
 These will be take-home exams.
 Exams are worth 100

 2. Optional final: You will have the option of completing a final

 exam.
 This exam has the same format as the other exams, but it will